Learn How A Farmer Is Growing Hazelnut Tree Root

 Let’s look at the seeds.
 It’s roundish.
 Ferrero Rocher, the confectionery company, wants round hazelnuts because they mechanically crack them and they fit nicely in between rollers that are going opposite directions and it cracks the nut.
 Ernie Grimo is a producer of disease-resistant hazelnut plant materials up on Lake Niagara, just opposite Niagara Falls, in Ontario.

-A lot of his plant materials are the result of going way back to the 1930s.
-He has some of the stuff that was developed by George Slate, who was at the Geneva, New York experiment station.
-So I’ve even got some of Ernie’s materials because I don’t want to have a negative culture on my farm.
+Many of his plant materials are from the 1930s.
+He has some of the stuff developed by George Slate, who was at the Geneva, New York experiment station.
+So, I’ve even got some of Ernie’s materials because I don’t want a negative culture on my farm.
 Hazelnut cultivation is still in its infancy.
-We don’t know what’s going to be a great plant 20 years from now.
+We are still determining what will be a great plant 20 years from now.
 So, I try to have this mixture on my property.
 There is plenty of cross-pollination.

-For the first two years of a tree’s life, from a seedling.
+From a seedling for the first two years of a tree’s life.
 If you took that nut and planted it, the first two years are just the growing hazelnut tree root development.
 That’s the most important thing.
 You’re not looking for stem growth and if you have a grafted scion wood on rootstock, the grafted scion wood thinks that it’s an older tree and it may be sexually mature.
-If you start to worry about developing nuts then you’re sapping all the sugar away from the tree itself and it’s not developing a growing hazelnut tree rootstock.
+If you start to worry about developing nuts, then you’re sapping all the sugar away from the tree itself, and it’s not producing a growing hazelnut tree rootstock.

 Grafted A Growing Hazelnut Tree To The Root Stock